hub-mm/movie_recommendation_system/README.md

      - **Genre** - filter by genre
      - **Rating** - top-rated films
      - **Similar** -  find similar films using hybrid filtering
+     - **Login and Create User** - log in to start session and have user specific info
+     - **User Page** - page with user specific favourite films
 3. **Adjust Parameters:**
 - Use the query parameters in the URL or the interface’s text input to control the number of films displayed, the genre choice, or the film title for similarity.